 A smoker’s mouth is not pretty thanks to the unattractive yellow stains that tar and nicotine leave on our teeth.
 Over time this discolouration can become more permanent as it seeps into the enamel.
 Regular hygiene appointments can prevent this from happening.
-We recommend seeing Rebecca every three months.
+We recommend seeing our dental hygienist every three months.

 It’s no surprise that smokers have bad breath and it’s not the kind that can be easily disguised by sucking a mint!
 More than 4,000 chemicals pass through your mouth every time you smoke, many of which collect on the surface of your mouth.
 This may cause a dry mouth as well as increasing the risk of gum infections.